|

 get to the crystal clear pools on the other side.
 The best adventure of all,

-called Togo Chasm, took us through the woods into a landscape
+called Togo Chasm, took us through the woods into a landscape of

-coral pinnacles, then down a steep ladder to a tiny
+coral pinnacles, then down a steep ladder to a tiny sandy-bottomed

 canyon where storms had thrown coconuts, which sprouted and formed a little